Kuuuuuuuu/Wind/README.md

 # Wind 🍃

-Wind is a simple link shortener written in TypeScript with Express.js and MySQL2.
+Wind is a simple url shortener written in TypeScript with Express.js and MySQL2.

 ### Requirements :warning:
 - Node.js (LTS or latest)